Accelerated ADMM: Automated Parameter Tuning and Improved Linear Convergence: Case Study

 The convergence is assessed through the normalized iterate error

 where $x^\star$ is the solution of~\eqref{eq:lasso_admm}.

-In particular, we study the convergence speed of A-ADMM and OR-A-ADMM, both with TM and GS parameters, against the widely used LASSO benchmark solver FISTA~\citep{FISTA} as well as ADMM and OR-ADMM.

-As shown in Figure~\ref{fig:final_summary}, the A-ADMM methods with proposed tunings consistently achieve faster convergence compared to both the vanilla ADMM and existing accelerated algorithms from the literature.
-Within our family of methods, the OR-variant provides a clear advantage as it always outperforms the nominal counterparts.
-The grid search parameter set yields the best result.
-We also observe that the TM version with and without $\lambda$-damping show almost identical empirical performance.
-Notably, the ordering of algorithms evaluated on the empirical performance and evaluated on the worst-case convergence rates stays the same, suggesting that the worst-case convergence rate is a suitable metric for algorithm comparison.
+\meisam{Specifically, we compare A-ADMM using NM and GS parameter selections against the widely used LASSO benchmark solver FISTA~\citep{FISTA} and the non-accelerated baselines ADMM and OR-ADMM.} The iterate error computed on one random instance of \eqref{eq:lasso_admm} is shown in Fig.~\ref{fig:final_summary}, while Table~\ref{tb:average_iters} summarizes the average number of iterations required to reach \meisam{$\Delta_k < 10^{-4}$} over 200 random instances.
+Both Fig.~\ref{fig:final_summary} and Table~\ref{tb:average_iters} show that the performance of the A-ADMM methods differs profoundly based on their parameter selection.
+We also observe that the accelerated versions improve the convergence speed substantially over the vanilla \meisam{baselines}.
+Finally, OR-A-ADMM with GS tuning consistently outperforms all other methods.
+Notably, the ordering of algorithms evaluated on the empirical performance and evaluated on the worst-case convergence rates (cf. Fig.~\ref{fig:OR-A-ADMM}) stays the same, suggesting that the worst-case convergence rate is a suitable metric for algorithm comparison.